rosell-dk/htaccess-capability-tester/README.md

 - *PassEnvThroughRewriteTester*: Tests if passing an environment variable by setting it in a REWRITE in an `.htaccess` file works.

 ### Running your own test
-It is not to define your own test by extending the "Testers/AbstractTester" class.
-You can use the code in one of the provided testers as a template (ie `Testers/SetRequestHeaderTester.php`).
+It is not to define your own test by extending the "AbstractTester" class.
+You can use the code in one of the provided testers as a template (ie `SetRequestHeaderTester.php`).

-If you are in need of a test that discovers if an `.htaccess` causes an 500 Internal Server error, it is even more simple: Just extend the *AbstractCrashTester* class and implement the *getHtaccessToCrashTest()* method (see `Testers/GrantAllCrashTester.php`)
+If you are in need of a test that discovers if an `.htaccess` causes an 500 Internal Server error, it is even more simple: Just extend the *AbstractCrashTester* class and implement the *getHtaccessToCrashTest()* method (see `GrantAllCrashTester.php`)

+### Using custom object for making the HTTP request
+This library simply uses `file_get_contents` to make the HTTP request.
+It can however be set to use another object for the HTTP Request.
+Use the `setHTTPRequestor` method for that.
+The requester must implement `iHTTPRequestor` interface, which simply consists of a single method: `makeHTTPRequest($url)`

-## Full example:
+## Full example of running a provided test:
 ```php
 require 'htaccess-capability-tester/vendor/autoload.php';